-A number of different relationships qualify for EITC:
+Many different relationships qualify for EITC, including:

 The child must be:

-• Under age 19 at the end of the year and younger than you (or your spouse, if filing jointly), or
+• Under age 19 at the end of the tax year and younger than you (or your spouse, if filing jointly), or

-• Under age 24 at the end of the year, a student, and younger than you (or your spouse, if filing jointly), or
+• Under age 24 at the end of the tax year, a student, and younger than you (or your spouse, if filing jointly), or

 • Permanently and totally disabled at any time during the year, regardless of age.

 The child must have lived with you in the United States for more than half of the tax year.
-This doesn’t mean six months in a row (for example, if your child lives with you during the school year, but spends summers elsewhere).
+This doesn’t mean six months in a row.
+For example: If your child lives with you during the school year but spends summers elsewhere.

 Joint Return Test

-The child cannot file a joint return for the year.
+The child can't file a joint return for the year.
 An exception to the joint return test applies if your child and his or her spouse file a joint return only to claim a refund of income tax withheld or estimated tax paid.

 There are special EITC rules for members of the military, ministers, members of the clergy, those receiving disability benefits, and those impacted by disasters.
 If you fall into any of these categories, please visit the IRS Special EITC Rules page.

-You cannot file a past due return or an amended return to claim the EITC for anyone on the return without an SSN that’s valid for employment by the due date of the return including a valid extension.
+You can't file a past due return or an amended return to claim the EITC for anyone on the return without an SSN that’s valid for employment by the due date of the return including a valid extension.